Mojtaba-Hassan-Erfani/Weather/README.md

 - Include forecast information for the next few days
 - Add a feature to display weather based on user's current location

----
-Contributions are welcome!
-Please feel free to submit a Pull Request.